jimouris/draft-mouris-cfrg-mastic/draft-mouris-cfrg-mastic.md

 Mastic is constructed from a "Verifiable Incremental Distributed Point Function (VIDPF)", a primitive described by {{MST23}} that generalizes the notion of a Distributed Point Function (DPF) {{GI14}}.
+[CP: Don't refer to papers here;
+refer to the already defined VIDPF in {{preliminaries}}.]
 Briefly, a DPF is used to distribute the computation of a "point function", a function that evaluates to zero on every input except at a programmable "point".
 The computation is distributed in such a way that no one party knows either the point or what it evaluates to.
 A VIDPF generalizes this "point" to a path on a full binary tree from the root to one of the leaves.
 It is evaluated on an "index" representing a unique node of the tree.
 If the node is on the programmed path, then the function evaluates to a non-zero value; otherwise it evaluates to zero.
 This structure allows a VIDPF to provide the functionality required for the above protocol: To compute the hit count for an index, just evaluate each set of VIDPF shares at that index and add up the results.
+[CP:
+Don't reiterate the definition; just refer to the definition above.
+If there is any terminology you want to introduce, add it there.]

 Additionally, VIDPFs inherently have the "one-hot verifiability" property, meaning that in each level of the tree there exists at most one non-zero value.